Merzasphor/MWSE/docs/source/types/tes3bodyPartManagerActiveBodyPart.md

 ### `bodyPart`

-Access to the body part.
+Access to the body part object.

 **Returns**: